 Many universities are engaging in work to Decolonise the curriculum, however, the notion of Decolonising the institution has been adopted by only a handful.
 Our previous work, through Freedom to Achieve, identified that a focus on the curriculum alone is too narrow and so we are taking a bold step in looking to engage in a broader process of Decolonisation across the whole institution.
 This demonstrates our commitment to directly tackling racial disadvantage and discrimination within the sector.

-We have drafted a position paper for our work, which is available here.
+We have drafted a position paper for our work.

 There is both an appetite and need in the Higher Education sector to re-imagine how universities can deal with wider histories of exclusion/erasure and challenges of inequality in the present.
 The process of Decolonising seeks to create a positive vision of education guided by a philosophy that is based on the contributions of a global population, humanity and democracy.